samridhim/jekyll-now/projects.md

 Predicts whether the stock index will trend up or down for the next day using historical data.

 ### Fire Detection System (Jan 2018 - Mar 2018)
-Detects CO level and notifies user through mail and SMS.
+Built a fire detecter using Raspberry Pi.
+It detects CO level and notifies user through mail and SMS.
+Also pushed the data onto Thingspeak API.

 ### Spotify Analysis (Dec 2017)
-A hobby project I did where I mined the data from spotify's web api of top artists and removed the song qualities such as loudness, timber, excitement, etc. Then I plotted the data using matplotlib and ran a K-Means clustering algorithm to classify my songs into different categories.
+I mined the data from spotify's web api of top artists and removed the song qualities such as loudness, timbre, excitement, etc. Then I plotted the data using matplotlib and ran a K-Means clustering algorithm to classify my songs into different categories.

 ### Olympian (Aug 2017 - Oct 2018)
 An android app which calculates calories using distance ran, speed of running, weight & height of the person.
 A catalog with various Exercise GIF's is also provided with voice commands.